ZisongXu/trackObjectWithPF/README.md

 # Quick Setup:
-This project uses singularity container to support all the code.
+This project uses singularity container to support all the code:

-* Ubuntu20
-* ROS: noetic
-* Pybullet

 ```./build.sh```